This model earns praise from our cleaning expert for its versatility on both hardwood and carpet.

 Retractable 25-foot cord gives users plenty of room for cleaning.
 Signature WindTunnel technology has no-quit suction that is suitable for bigger cleaning jobs.
-Offers 5 levels of height adjustment to accommodate many users.
+Offers five levels of height adjustment to accommodate many users.
 Includes a HEPA filter and attachments for deeper cleaning.

 A few reports that the vacuum experienced difficulty lifting certain types of particles.